howonlee/mertonon/docs/v0_5_roadmap.md

 - [x] Logout fe
 - [x] Logout be
 - [ ] Logout be test
+- [ ] I need to refactor the notion of the view.
+It sucks.
+It's got huge bugs.
+Had them continously for a while. etc.
-- [ ] Intro, login redirect semantics if not authed
+- [ ] Intro, login redirect semantics if not authed - intro if no users, login otherwise
 - [ ] Exception handler that returns 400 instead of 500 if it eats something from validations

 - [ ] Refresh mertonon.com